osvita-io/web-remarks/README.md

 2. qualitative _remarks_, which to a domain expert would justify the quantitative evaluation.

-For example, consider a student beign asked to "Write a Hello, World program in C", and submitting a program that does so, except that it does not write a terminating line-break.
+For example, consider a student being asked to "Write a Hello, World program in C", and submitting a program that does so, except that it does not write a terminating line-break.